lifegraph/graphbutton-wifly/README.md

 You'll need to connect a button between digital pin 12 and ground on the Arduino as well.
 Pushing down this button will make the Arduino post to Facebook.

 We'll also add a pull up resistor between pin 12 and +5v, otherwise the pin might read 0 at random times.
 The general recommended resistance is around 10k but it'll work with other resistances as well.
-You just don't want a resistance that is too low or else it'll short between Vcc and Ground.
+You just don't want a resistance that is too low or else it'll short between

+and Ground.

 ![circuit](https://raw.github.com/lifegraph/graphbutton-wifly/master/imgs/circuit.png)

 ## Soldering the WiFly (XBee form factor)

-There are 4 pins that you need to connect from the WiFly module to the Arduino: Vcc, GND, TX, and RX.
+There are 4 pins that you need to connect from the WiFly module to the Arduino: 3.3v, GND, TX (for transmitting), and RX (for receiving).

 These 4 pins correspond to the following on the WiFly module

 ![WiFly](https://raw.github.com/lifegraph/graphbutton-wifly/master/imgs/wifly.png)

-* Pin 1 &mdash; Vcc.
+* Pin 1 &mdash; 3.3v.
 Connect this to the **3.3v pin** on the Arduino.
 * Pin 2 &mdash; This is the Transmitter pin for the WiFly.
 Connect it to Digital pin 2 on the Arduino.
 * Pin 3 &mdash; This is the Receiver pin for the WiFly.
 Connect it to Digital pin 3 on the Arduino.
 * Pin 10 &mdash; Connect this to GND.

+We recommend using female to female header pins because the WiFly is rather small and soldering directly pin to pin can be frustrating.
+Note that after soldering, if everything is correct, a red light will blink on the WiFly.

 ![WiFly all wired up](http://i.imgur.com/EDxmchO.png)